-The symbolic information attached to the annotation is represented by the contents of variable SI, created by predicate build_syminfo.
+The symbolic information attached to the annotation is represented by the contents of variable SI.
 This variable is handled by an observer, according to the nature of the program view it aims to provide.
-For example, line numbers, variables, or function names can be attached to it.
-It can even be left as a free variable, if the observer can automatically retrieve the information.
+For example, line numbers, variables or function names can be attached to it.
+It can even be left as a free variable, in cases where the observer can automatically retrieve the information.